Television in Malaysia: Digital terrestrial television

 In 2005, the Ministry of Information announced their plan to digitalise nationwide free-to-air TV broadcasts led by Radio Televisyen Malaysia (RTM).
 Trial broadcasts were undertaken, involving one thousand households in the Klang Valley from September 2006 till February 2007.
 According to the then-Deputy Minister of Information, Chia Kwang Chye, the trial received "very positive" feedback, i.e. "more than 60 percent said the quality of the signal ranged from good to very good.
 Over 88 percent said the picture quality improved, while 70 percent said the sound quality was better".

 On 1 January 2008, TV3 announced that they were carrying out their own tests using a completely different system, T-DMB.
 However their test transmission is available only to areas surrounding their main headquarters at Sri Pentas, Bandar Utama, Petaling Jaya.
 The test signals consists of a single DAB stream, Fly FM, and two T-DMB streams, TV3 and a Hot Visual, which carries a slide show with audio signal streamed from the radio station Hot FM.

 Despite a success of RTM's pilot trials, the digital terrestrial television transition faced many problems.
-These problems stemmed from the lesser enthautism of content providers toward the digitisation, with the exception Les Copaque, and the need to improve the nation's Internet broadband infrastructure.
+These problems stemmed from the lesser enthusiasm of content providers toward the digitisation, with the exception of Les' Copaque Production, and the need to improve the nation's Internet broadband infrastructure.
 With the resignation of then Prime Minister Abdullah Badawi and the succession of Najib Tun Razak, the project by RTM was deferred indefinitely.

+The advent of digital television has facilitiated Malaysia's constituent regions to launch their own public broadcasters: Sarawak's state government officially launched TVS in October 2020 after a 6-year trial period since 2014, Sabah followed suit launching the TV Sabah mobile streaming service in April 2023 with plans to establish its own station more than 40 years after the dissolving of its previous incarnation under RTM's Third Network in 1984.